Skip to main content

 Tiger Brokers at a glance

-Tiger Brokers, one of Asia’s most popular discount brokers for individual and institutional investors, is our wildcard choice for options trading in Australia.
-Like TradeStation International, it does not provide access to Australian stock options–instead only options for the US or Hong Kong markets.
+Tiger Brokers, one of Asia-Pacific’s most popular discount brokers for retail and institutional investors, is our wildcard pick for options trading in Australia.
+Like TradeStation International, it doesn’t provide access to ASX stock options – covering US and Hong Kong markets instead.

-Its pricing is competitive at USD 0.65 per contract for US stock options, and slightly more expensive for Hong Kong stock options at 0.2% of trade value.
-We appreciate how the broker acknowledges this higher expense with the tag “Fair.”
+Its pricing is competitive at USD 0.65 per contract for US stock options, and slightly higher for Hong Kong stock options at 0.2% of trade value.
+The broker acknowledges this in its own fee classifications.

-Tiger Brokers focuses on execution and ease of trading, and the platform succeeds with both.
-In addition, it serves not just as a gateway for options trading in Australia, but as an international mutual fund broker for investors who deposit at least USD 100.
-This is an ideal choice for active traders who don’t necessarily need research, and like to keep their cash deposits in mutual funds instead.
+Tiger Brokers focuses on execution and ease of trading, and the platform succeeds on both fronts.
+Beyond options trading, it also serves as an international fund broker for investors who deposit at least USD 100 – an ideal choice for active traders who don’t necessarily need deep research and prefer to keep cash deposits in funds rather than idle.

 Bottom line

-Options trading is alive and well in Australia, with multiple world-leading providers and low fees.
-Not all options brokers permit trading on the ASX, but many traders may wish to operate solely with the world’s reserve currency–the US dollar.
+Options trading is alive and well in Australia, with multiple world-leading providers and competitive fees.
+Not all options brokers permit trading on the ASX, but many Australian traders may prefer to operate primarily in US dollars given the depth of US options markets.
 We’ve narrowed down the selection to five leading choices based on our criteria.

 Check out our BrokerMatch finder.